-BMP Calculations Worksheet
+BMP Calculation Worksheet

 The dimensions of a groundwater recharge BMP can be either determined or tested using the BMP Calculations worksheet in the NJGRS.
-This worksheet can be used to calculate the effective depth required at a recharge BMP if the impervious drainage area and BMP area are specified.
+This worksheet can be used to calculate the effective depth required at a recharge BMP if the impervious contributory drainage area and BMP area are specified.
 Conversely, the worksheet can also be used to calculate the required area of the BMP if the drainage area and effective BMP depth are specified.
 Finally, the BMP Calculations worksheet can be used to analyze a specific recharge BMP with a certain area and effective depth to see what amount of annual groundwater recharge it can provide.

 As explained in the NJGRS User's Guide, it is critical that the surface area of a recharge BMP (variable ABMP) be specified in the program as accurately as possible.
-This is because the program uses the ratio of the BMP's drainage area and surface area to determine the resultant depth of runoff in the BMP for each storm event analyzed.
+This is because the program uses the ratio of the BMP's contributory drainage area and surface area to determine the resultant depth of runoff in the BMP for each storm event analyzed.
 In addition, a recharge BMP's effective depth (variable dBMP) represents the maximum equivalent water depth that can be achieved in the BMP before overflow begins.
 Therefore, if the proposed recharge BMP will consist, for example, of a subsurface, vertical-walled chamber, dBMP will simply be the maximum achievable depth before the chamber is full and overflow occurs.
 However, if the proposed BMP will be filled with broken stone or other suitable material, dBMP will be the product of the BMP's actual or physical depth and the void ratio of the fill material.

 For recharge BMPs that consist of a combination of filled and open areas (e.g., a perforated pipe within a stone filled trench) or for irregular-shaped BMPs with nonvertical sides, dBMP can be computed by dividing the BMP's total storage volume by its surface area (ABMP).
 For BMPs with varying surface areas (e.g., a trapezoidal infiltration basin with sloping sides or a perforated elliptical pipe), the user should exercise discretion in selecting the correct surface area to use.
-In most cases, the average surface area (ABMP) and effective depth (dBMP) equals the BMP's total storage volume (variable VBMP in Cell G12).
+In most cases, the average surface area would be appropriate.
+In all cases, the user should always verify that the product of the specified surface area (ABMP) and effective depth (dBMP) equals the BMP's total storage volume (variable VBMP in Cell G12).
 More information and recommendations can be found in the NJGRS User's Guide.

 In addition to the above, it is important to note that the BMP Calculations Worksheet assumes that all runoff stored in the recharge BMP at depths at or below dBMP (i.e., the maximum storage depth in the BMP) will be infiltrated into the soils below the BMP and that any greater runoff amounts will overflow the BMP.
 As such, the BMP Calculations Worksheet cannot directly model a recharge BMP that will infiltrate some of its runoff while it is simultaneously discharging some through an overflow or other outlet.
-Examples of such a recharge BMP would include an extended detention basin where stored runoff is simultaneously infiltrated through the basin bottom and out its outlet structure.
 For such BMPs, alternative BMP calculation techniques will be required.